 I’m constantly reassessing how our family is doing on the waste and recycling front.
 Living a life that is as thoughtful as possible is very important to me; being kind to our planet is a big part of that.
-I’m also mindful that teaching the concepts of reducing unnecessary purchases, seeking quality over quantity and instilling the habit to recycle is important as our girls get older and eventually head out into the world on their own.
+I’m also mindful that teaching the concepts of reducing unnecessary purchases, seeking quality over quantity, and instilling the habit to recycle is important as our girls get older and eventually head out into the world on their own.
 Recycling tips are always a part of our decisions when we are assigning weekly chores.

 Being a participant in recycling at your home is an important part of being a good steward of our planet.
 Recycling helps to conserve natural resources, it reduces the need for landfill space, it helps to lessen pollution and greenhouse gas emissions and it saves the energy that is used to extract and process raw materials.

-The tip of the recycling tips iceberg
+The tip of the recycling-tips iceberg

-Here is a look into how we have tried to create better recycling habits at our home, I hope you are able to take a few of these recycling tips and incorporate them into your home:
+Here is a look into how we have tried to create better recycling habits in our home, I hope you are able to take a few of these recycling tips and incorporate them into your home:

 First, it is so important to familiarize yourself with your local recycling program.
 What kind of program is available in your area?
 What are acceptable items for recycling?
 How do the items have to be presented for recycling?
 When is the pickup or do you have to bring it to a recycling center?
 I have lived from one end of our country to the other and every recycling program has been different in some way.
-I would be surprised if your city doesn’t provide some kind of recycling program since even my parents’ tiny town in rural Wisconsin has a recycling drop off site.
+I would be surprised if your city doesn’t provide some kind of recycling program since even my parents’ tiny town in rural Wisconsin has a recycling drop-off site.

 Typical recycling programs:

-- Curbside Pickup – Single Stream Recycling is a system where all paper, plastics, metals and other acceptable recyclables are co-mingled in the recycling bin instead of being sorted into separate bags or bins.
+- Curbside Pickup – Single Stream Recycling is a system where all paper, plastics, metals, and other acceptable recyclables are co-mingled in the recycling bin instead of being sorted into separate bags or bins.
 The recycling bin is as large as, or larger, than the garbage bin and is collected in the same manner (i.e., the collection truck dumps the contents of the bin directly into the truck).

 - Curbside Pickup – Sorted Recycling is a system where all acceptable recyclable items are placed into containers that either have been provided by your municipality or have been authorized by them.
 These items must be sorted by like items.
-For example, newspaper bundled together, cardboard flattened and put together and so on.
+For example, newspaper bundled together, cardboard flattened and put together, and so on.

-Also check where your city’s household hazardous waste facility is located.
+Also, check where your city’s household hazardous waste facility is located.

 Taking the next step

 The next step, now that you know what can be recycled within your municipal recycling program, is to check around your neighborhood for other recycling opportunities.
 For example, most supermarkets have a bin for bringing plastic bags for recycling.
-Retail stores like Target and Best Buy have multiple recycling bins usually located by the front of the store for items like paper, plastic, glass, ink cartridges and cellphones.
+Retail stores like Target and Best Buy have multiple recycling bins usually located by the front of the store for items like paper, plastic, glass, ink cartridges, and cellphones.

 Gently used items can always be donated to a local charity instead of being thrown away.
 Many charities will even come to your home to pick up items.
 In our community we have Good Will and Salvation Army trucks set up in parking lots; you drive right up to them and drop off your donations.
-There is also a Neighborhood Donation and Recycling Station that allows you to drop off clothing, shoes, CDs, books and DVDs.
+There is also a Neighborhood Donation and Recycling Station that allows you to drop off clothing, shoes, CDs, books, and DVDs.

-You can also check with your local library, schools and hospitals if you have gently used books, toys, DVDs and so on that you would like to give away.
+You can also check with your local library, schools, and hospitals if you have gently used books, toys, DVDs and so on that you would like to give away.
 We recently sorted through our extensive DVD collection and were able to donate most of them to our local elementary school library.

-Putting recycling networks to…work
+Putting recycling networks to … work

 There are also sites like the Freecycle Network.
 The network is a nonprofit group of people who are giving and getting gently used treasures for free in their own towns.
 The goal is to reuse and keep useful materials out of our landfills.
 Each local group is moderated by local volunteers and the membership is free.